Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Send an amount to a given address.

 Arguments:
-1. "address"            (string, required) The telestai address to send to.
+1. "address"            (string, required) The meowcoin address to send to.
 2. "amount"             (numeric or string, required) The amount in TLS to send. eg 0.1
 3. "comment"            (string, optional) A comment used to store what the transaction is for.
                              This is not part of the transaction, just kept in your wallet.